bsiggelkow/jsonify-rails/README.md

 Just like with any other template, your Jsonify template will have access to any instance variables that are exposed through the controller.

+For optimum performance, Jsonify outputs the generated JSON string in plain format -- no newlines, or spaces -- this is best for production.
+However, if you want "pretty" output, you can configure Jsonify by adding the following configuration line to `application.rb`.

+    config.jsonify_format = :pretty

 #### Partials

 You can use partials from Jsonify views, and you can create Jsonify partials.
 How your Jsonify template uses a partial depends on how the information the partial returns is structured.
 Keep in mind that any paritial, be it a Jsonify template, erb, or anything else, always a returns its result as a string.